lorrli274/next/courses/original/Database Fundamentals/Activities/Intermediate Queries/02-Aggregating Data.md

-A powerful facet of querying is the ability to aggregate data on the fly to answer questions without having to manually do the calculations.
+Another powerful facet of querying is the ability to aggregate data on the fly to answer questions without having to manually do the calculations.
 There are a number of different built-in aggregation functions, a complete list of which can be found [here](https://dev.mysql.com/doc/refman/5.7/en/group-by-functions.html).
 The common ones are explained below!

 ## `COUNT`